mingster/riben.life/web/doc/RSVP/FUNCTIONAL-REQUIREMENTS-RSVP.md

 **FR-RSVP-001:** Customers must be able to create reservations through the store's public RSVP page.

-**Note:** Currently, authentication (sign-in) is required to access the reservation page.
-Anonymous users must sign in before creating reservations.
+**Note:** No sign-in is required to create reservations.
+Anonymous users can create reservations without authentication, even when prepaid is required (`minPrepaidPercentage > 0`).

 **FR-RSVP-002:** The reservation form must collect the following information: